-XV.
-Emergency Medical Response System (EMRS)/National Ambulance Scheme : Government of Himachal Pradesh signed an agreement with GVK-EMRI leading service provider to provide ambulance service (108) in emergency in the state.
-Under the project, one hundred and eight well equipped ambulances had been provided in all the districts.
+13. National Ambulance Scheme: Government of Himachal Pradesh signed an agreement with GVK-EMRI leading service provider to provide ambulance service (108) and a toll free number 108 can be used in emergency in the state.
+Under the project, 199 ambulances had been provided in all the districts, however, 8 petrol driven (4x4 gear) Gypsies have been added for snow bound areas.
 The services are free of cost to the people and the entire expenditure is borne by the National Health Mission and government jointly.